 Notes: If you want to find out what Martha got up to on her year away check out the BBC novel The Story of Martha by Dan Abnett.
 It’s a cracking read and paints a devastating picture of the apocalyptic Earth that matches the descriptions from this episode.
 You get to witness the moment that Japan burns.

 Foreboding: Just who picked up that ring at the Master’s funeral.
 That had people guessing for ages.
 Looks like Davies was always planning on bringing back the Master to tell the rest of his story.
-Can’t wait.
+A shame the answer is so...meh.